jundalisay/sp/content/en/research/einstein/inertia.md

 ``` -->

-The kinetic energy of the body with respect to (`ξ, η, ζ`) diminishes as a result of the emission of light.
+The kinetic energy of the body with respect to (`ξ, η, ζ`) reduces as a result of the emission of light.

 The amount of reduction is independent of the properties of the body.